ayanmali/TMU-Security-Scraper/README.md

 # TMU-Security-Incidents
 Applying machine learning to TMU security incident data to help improve campus security.

+## How to Use
+After cloning this repo to your machine,

+1. Run this command on your command line/terminal:
+`pip install requirements.txt`

+2. Run this command:
+`uvicorn api:app`

+3. Run the index.html file in your browser

 ## Part 1.
 Scraping

 The first step was loading all the security data into a database.
 Using the API from the security incidents page, a list of all security incidents from 2018 to present were scraped and added to a PostgreSQL database.
 For each security incident, the incident's details and suspect descriptions were scraped via HTML parsing.